GPT-3: Training and capabilities

 On June 11, 2020, OpenAI announced that users could request access to its user-friendly GPT-3 API—a "machine learning toolset"—to help OpenAI "explore the strengths and limits" of this new technology.
 The invitation described how this API had a general-purpose "text in, text out" interface that can complete almost "any English language task", instead of the usual single use-case.
 According to one user, who had access to a private early release of the OpenAI GPT-3 API, GPT-3 was "eerily good" at writing "amazingly coherent text" with only a few simple prompts.
 In an initial experiment 80 US subjects were asked to judge if short ~200 word articles were written by humans or GPT-3.
 The participants judged correctly 52% of the time, doing only slightly better than random guessing.

 On November 18, 2021, OpenAI announced that enough safeguards had been implemented that access to its API would be unrestricted.
 OpenAI provided developers with a content moderation tool that helps them abide by OpenAI's content policy.
-On January 27, 2022, OpenAI announced that its newest GPT-3 language models, collectively referred to as InstructGPT, was now the default language model used on their API.
+On January 27, 2022, OpenAI announced that its newest GPT-3 language models (collectively referred to as InstructGPT) were now the default language model used on their API.
 According to OpenAI, InstructGPT produced content that was better aligned to user intentions by following instructions better, generating fewer made-up facts, and producing somewhat less toxic content.

 Because GPT-3 can "generate news articles which human evaluators have difficulty distinguishing from articles written by humans," GPT-3 has the "potential to advance both the beneficial and harmful applications of language models."
 In their May 28, 2020 paper, the researchers described in detail the potential "harmful effects of GPT-3" which include "misinformation, spam, phishing, abuse of legal and governmental processes, fraudulent academic essay writing and social engineering pretexting".
 The authors draw attention to these dangers to call for research on risk mitigation.

 GPT-3 is capable of performing zero-shot and few-shot learning (including one-shot).

 In June 2022, Almira Osmanovic Thunström wrote that GPT-3 was the primary author on an article on itself, that they had submitted it for publication, and that it had been pre-published while waiting for completion of its review.

+GPT-3 models

+There are many models in the GPT-3 family, some serving different purposes than others.
+In the initial research paper published by OpenAI, they mentioned 8 different sizes of the main GPT-3 model (Table 2.1):

+Half of the models are accessible through the API, namely GPT-3-medium, GPT-3-xl, GPT-3-6.7B and GPT-3-175b, which are referred to as ada, babbage, curie and davinci respectively.
+While the size of the API models was not originally disclosed by OpenAI, EleutherAI announced the mapping between model sizes and API names in May 2021.
+These model sizes were later confirmed by OpenAI, but the sizes of subsequent models have not been disclosed.